 There is nothing quite like the amazing reaction many cats have with catnip.
 While individual cats’ responses to it can vary greatly, most cats will lick, rub, roll, vocalize, and become very hyperactive while playing with it!
 It really can make cats crazy!
 The effects are only short-lived, up to half an hour or so, but it can be a really fun part of interacting with your cat.
-Given the intense reactions that are possible with catnip, it is not unreasonable to wonder whether your cat can overdose on it.
-Here, we will explore the topic of catnip and answer this question for you.
+Given the intense reactions that are possible with catnip, it is not unreasonable to wonder whether your cat can overdose on it, however, there is no hard evidence that catnip can give and overdose your cat.
+Lets explore the topic of catnip and answer this in more detail.

 What is catnip?

 Catnip is an herb from the mint family with the scientific name Nepeta cataria, and it is found commonly throughout the world.
 It happily grows in many regions and its extract is then “bottled” and used in lots of cat toys and products.
 You can grow your own and then dry the leaves, ready to be sprinkled for your cat’s enjoyment!

 The active ingredient in catnip is an organic compound called Nepetalactone, which is produced in the plant’s leaves and stems.
 When a cat inhales this compound, it is thought to activate parts of the nose that normally detect cat pheromones (the “Vomeronasal Organ”).
 To get the compound into this organ, your cat may inhale while lifting their upper lip, in a behavior called the Flehmen response.